Hambones82/OniObjectExplorer/README.md

+Please see https://www.youtube.com/channel/UCpjYTAX_acMvyMwf_ODm5hw for the capabilities for this mod.

 This is a mod for Oxygen Not Included that allows you to browse through and modify objects at runtime.
 The post build script automatically moves assets and the compiled .dll to the mods/dev/ObjectExplorer folder.

 Use tilde (~) to turn the explorer on or off.
 This key can be adjusted in TUNING.